Explore a century of radical thinking, research and collaboration at The Bartlett.

 Alan Penn, Dean of The Bartlett

-From short takes to profiles, interviews, essays and pieces from the archives, we’ve curated 100 different perspectives on The Bartlett.
-Find out about the people and projects that have shaped us, the moments that have made us, and the work we’re doing now to redefine the built environment for the next 100 years.
+From 4 February to 14 May, we published 100 different perspectives on The Bartlett, from short takes to profiles, interviews, essays and pieces from the archives.
+Explore all 100 stories – and find out about the people and projects that have shaped us, the moments that have made us, and the work we’re doing now to redefine the built environment for the next 100 years.

 From lecture series to pavilions, from workshops to conferences, and from London to Sierra Leone, we’re running activities throughout 2019 to engage the public in the work we’re doing at The Bartlett and the big questions facing the built environment.